ImageMagick/Usage-Markdown/formats/index.md

 A PSD image file is the Photoshop Working image file format, just as XCF is the GIMP working file format, and [MIFF](../files/#miff) is ImageMagick's own working file format.

-They usually contain multi-images, with first image being a all-in-one merger of the current working image.
+They usually contain multi-images, with first image being an all-in-one merger of the current working image.
 That makes it useful for seeing the working image as it currently stands and is typically used for 'thumbnailing'.

 All the other images in the multi-image file format are the images that are used to generate that first combined image.